scollinselliott/eratosthenes/README.md

 ### Output

-Results are given in a `list` object of class `marginals` contianing the following objects:
+Results are given in a `list` object of class `marginals` containing the following objects:

 - `deposition`: a `list` of the marginal densities of the date of the